wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-temporal-joomla.md

 **YOU MUST HAVE THE MACHINES STILL RUNNING FROM THE PREVIOUS [TUTORIAL](./expedited-baseline-joomla.md) TO COMPLETE THIS TUTORIAL SUCCESSFULLY**

 On your build machine, you need to now make hourly periodicity [temporal backups](../../Deployment/Backups.md) of your application sourcecode and your application database.

-In summary you do this as follows and if you are following this tutorial closely you might need to change your "application github" repos/credentials in the files
+You will need to ssh onto your webserver and database machines and change these values to be your specific values

+APPLICATION_REPOSITORY_PROVIDER="github"
+APPLICATION_REPOSITORY_OWNER="your-github-username" #MANDATORY
+APPLICATION_REPOSITORY_USERNAME="your-github-username" #MANDATORY
+APPLICATION_REPOSITORY_PASSWORD="your-github-personal-access-token" #MANDATORY
+APPLICATION_REPOSITORY_TOKEN="your-github-personal-access-token" #MANDATORY

+in the files listed below on the webserver and the database respectively

 >     ${HOME}/runtime/webserver_configuration_settings.dat
 >     ${HOME}/runtime/database_configuration_settings.dat

-to be something different to the demo repos from the baseline tutorial:

 >     cd /home/<your username>/adt-build-machine-scripts/helperscripts